 Employees whose employment is discontinued for any reason must be paid all wages due on or before the next regular payday.
-Wages based on bonuses, commissions, or other forms of calculation must be paid on the first regular payday after the amount becomes calculable, and these wages may not be forfeited unless the employer previously notified the employee the policy or practice resulting in the forfeiture.
-(N.C.G.S. $\S$ 95-25.7.)
+Wages based on bonuses, commissions or other forms of calculation must be paid on the first regular payday after the amount becomes calculable, and such wages may not be forfeited unless the employee was notified in advance of the employer's policy or practice resulting in the forfeiture.
+(N.C.
+Gen. Stat.
+Ann. § 95-25.7.)